mikesten/compass-respond/README.md

     require "compass-respond-to"

-Then you can import it into your .sass files:
+Then you can import the mixin you want into your .sass file:

     @import "respond-to"
+    @import "respond-above"

 Credit
 ------